alex-krav/mergesort-app/README.md

 Output will be available in 3 resources.
 1. Console.
 Will have all logs including input data, interim results, output array and statistics.<p>
 For performance goals, only first 5 and last 5 elements of array are printed.
 2. Screen.
-Will have full output array and statistical information.<p>
+Will have full input, output arrays and statistical information.<p>
 3. Text file.
 Will have full output array.
 Filename format: `output_date-time.txt`